klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 increase over naively written pure Python code for small specific fragments.
 Cython is an example of an ahead-of-time compiler that needs some help as regular Python code doesn't really offer enough type information to generate efficient code.
-Numba and PyPy are two examples of just-in-time compilers wheve Numba seems to do best with code that heavily uses NumPy data structures while PyPy works better on non-NumPy code.
+Numba and PyPy are two examples of just-in-time compilers where Numba seems to do best with code that heavily uses NumPy data structures while PyPy works better on non-NumPy code.